jicki/alertstore/README.md

 ### Liveliness probe

-AlertSnitch offers a `/-/health` endpoint which will return 200 as long as the MySQL/Postgres database is reachable.
+AlertStore offers a `/-/health` endpoint which will return 200 as long as the MySQL/Postgres database is reachable.

 In case of error it will return a 500 and will write the error in the